ahkatlio/QCNN_for_brain_cancer/README.md

 ## Contents

 - `Model.ipynb` – Main notebook implementing and comparing the HQCNN and classical CNN models
-- `Resize.ipynb` – Preprocessing notebook for resizing MRI images for quantum-compatible input
+-  `Resize/` – Folder for resizing MRI images for quantum-compatible input
-- `Resize_Classical.ipynb` – Preprocessing for classical CNN input format
+- `Resize_Classical/` – Folder for classical CNN input format
 - `brainTumorDataPublic/` – Directory containing the brain tumor dataset
 - `checkpoints/` – Saved model weights for evaluation and inference
 - `Images/` – Output plots and visualizations used in the paper